kushidesign/kushi/README.md

   - A `class` property containing the correct auto-generated/prefixed classnames.
   - If necessary, a `style` property containing the correct auto-generated css variable names.
   - All the other attributes you specify in your attributes map (supplied as an optional last arg to `sx`).
-  - A dev-build-only `data-cjs` attribute to help with browser-based debugging.
-See [Using metadata](#using-metadata).
+  - A dev-build-only `data-cjs` attribute to help with browser-based debugging.<br>See [Using metadata](#using-metadata).

 All your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool).
-You can optionally disable writing styles to disk and enable producton builds to use the same [runtime injection](#runtime-injection) (used by default in dev-builds).
+For zippy previews when developing, styles are injected at runtime.
+You can optionally disable writing styles to disk and enable producton builds to [inject styles at runtime](#runtime-injection).

 <br>

 ### Styles as Keywords
-*(Note that the info in this section does not apply if [using `map-mode`](#using-map-mode))*

-If you like the Tachyons/Tailwind approach to style notation, you will likely love using kushi.
-It aims to provide the same benefits (styling expressed as a list of tokens co-located at the element level) while minimizing some of the common downsides (learning and using a whole new abstraction layer on top of standard css).
+Kushi aims to provide the same benefits as Tachyons/Tailwind (styling expressed as a list of tokens co-located at the element level) while minimizing some of the common downsides (learning and using a whole new abstraction layer on top of standard css).

-Most values supplied to `sx` are keywords.<br>
+You can provide style rules as tokenized keywords.<br>
 Keywords containing `--` represent a css prop and value pair (split on `--`).